nico-stan/Project-III/README.md

 ## Our New Home

 At **Hourglass games** we are crazy about fun and serious about people and data.
 We believe that people are at their best when they have fun and they are happy.
-And this starts home.
+And this starts at home.
 So our new locations respects the need of all our employees so they can do better what they know the best: make other people happy while they feel taken care of.
 Our new building is aligned with our values.
 This is a place to be productive and happy. </p>

 ![Pionner](https://user-images.githubusercontent.com/46969106/182246740-c46aa604-dec9-4e0e-947b-bb7702036d1c.png)